edurojasr/p5/docs/tutorials/strings and drawing text.rst

 Rotating text
 =============

 Translation and rotation can also be applied to text.
-For example, to rotate text around its center, translate to an origin point and use textAlign(CENTER) before displaying the text.
+For example, to rotate text around its center, translate to an origin point and use ``text_align("CENTER")`` before displaying the text.

 .. code:: python